Special

 Step 3Charizard

-• Charizard has a 534 base stat total and ranks as B-Tier — a solid choice for the right team.
+• In Legends: Z-A, Charizard has a 534 base stat total and ranks as B-Tier: a solid option in Legends: Z-A for the right team.
 It works best as a sweeper.
-Base 109 Sp.
-Atk is where it shines.
+Scorching Sands with Heavy-Duty Boots is the standard set.

-• Charizard's biggest threats include Golem (Rock), Gyarados (Water), and Raikou (Electric), all carrying super-effective STAB moves.
+• In Legends: Z-A, Charizard's biggest threats include Golem (Rock), Gyarados (Water), and Raikou (Electric), all carrying super-effective STAB moves.
 Golem is the most dangerous since Rock moves deal 4x damage.

 • Blaze is the go-to ability for Charizard.
 It strengthens fire moves to inflict 1.5× damage at 1/3 max HP or less.
 Its hidden ability Solar Power can work in specific setups.

-• Charizard fills the sweeper role.
+• In Legends: Z-A, Charizard fills the sweeper role.
 It's a special attacker with base 109 Sp.
 Atk.
 Base 100 Speed lets it outrun most of the field.
 And it's enough bulk to take a hit or two.